Billy-Spearman-WCCI/RaceCarExtension/README.md

               automated tests verifying its core functionality.
         * Throughout the Sprint
             * The day begins with a very short **standup**, with each team member telling the team of their plans for the day and identifying any blockers.
+              (However, something is wrong if your team first hears of blockers at the standup ... continuous communication is key, so if you're blocked, say so on Slack or someplace else if you're stuck for more than a short period of time.)
               If the team can resolve the blockers internally (e.g., others on the team assist), that is perfect.
               If the blockage is external, the Scrum Master may assist.
             * The Product Owner (i.e., someone with decision-making power) is readily accessible to the team.
 This is vital.
             * Anyone can throw new items onto the Product Backlog.
 A good Product Owner will reorganize the Product